-With “having a side-hustle” being all the rage these days it’s no wonder that thousands of people are jumping into selling clothing online.
+With “having a side-hustle” being all the rage these days it’s no wonder that thousands of people are trying to figure out how to sell clothes on eBay.
 Clothing is plentiful (especially used clothing), it’s cheap, and it’s easy to sell!
 But is there a catch?
 Are people really buying this stuff?
-Well let’s jump into it and find out!
+Are sellers really profiting on eBay?
+Well, let’s jump into it and find out!

 This may not come as a surprise, but clothing is the #2 selling category on eBay (behind electronics).
 In fact, there are over 20,000,000 items available in the “Clothing, Shoes & Accessories” category on eBay.
 Despite the staggering number of items available, people are constantly curious about what kind of used goods are even sell-able online.
-In fact, we are constantly getting the question both here on the website and on our social media accounts, “Can I sell clothes on eBay?”
+In fact, we are constantly getting the question both here on the website and on our social media accounts, “Can I sell clothes on eBay in 2020?”
 The answer is a resounding, “yes!”
-In fact, there are hundreds of sellers who make a full time living selling both new and used clothing online.
-We have personally sold well over 5,000 items of clothing.
+In fact, there are literally thousands of sellers who make a full time living selling both new and used clothing online.
+We have personally sold well over 5,000 items of clothing on eBay alone.
 The two most wonderful things about selling clothing are:

 - It can grow or shrink to fit whatever amount of time you have available!
 When it comes to online income of any sort, you get out of it what you put into it.
 There are times when we are able to list several items per day and we net over $10,000 for the month!
 There are other times (during finals, when we have impending deadlines at work, or just when we’re lazy or out of town during the summer) where we go several weeks on end barely listing at all.
 If we’re lazy for months on end, our sales fall to around $5,000 a month.
 When we’re rested up, however, we can put in more time and our sales pick up right where they left off!